tbillington/rust-docker-cheatsheet/README.md

 [Scratch](https://hub.docker.com/_/scratch), while not technically an image, does provide the means to achieve the smallest image sizes.

 Because scratch includes nothing, you will need to provide _everything_ your application needs to operate, including libc, ssl libraries, certificates, etc.

+## TLS

+### OpenSSL

+### Rustls

+[Rustls](https://github.com/rustls/rustls) is a Rust based TLS implementation leveraging ring for cryptography and webpki for TLS certificate validation.
+It has [good support](https://github.com/rustls/rustls#current-features) for recent TLS features and intentionally does not provide support for [outdated or insecure](https://github.com/rustls/rustls#non-features) uses.

+Using rustls allows us to avoid a dependency on OpenSSL, which is usually provided by the OS.

 ## Concepts